ChemCryst/crystals/newdocs/crystals/intro.rst

    This is the size, in records, that the system will increase the disk by to try to accommodate the current operation.
-The usual default is 5.

    If the write still fails after TRIES x SIZE records have been added it produces an error.
 Setting SIZE to zero enables uncontrolled extension of the disk file.
-This is the default, but if the user gets carried away doing crystallography, they may fill their disk.
+This is the default, but if the user gets carried away doing crystallography, they may fill their physical disk.